anshul312/YouTube-views-prediction/README.md

 # YouTube Virality Predictor

-A ML model for predicting YouTube video virality scores using multimodal features from video metadata, titles, and thumbnails.
+An ML model for predicting YouTube video virality scores using multimodal features from video metadata, titles, and thumbnails.

 ## Overview